mmagna31/counter/README.md

 ## Counter

-A counter to integrate in your HTML page. <a href="https://mmagna31-counter.netlify.app/" target="_blank">View Demo</a>
+A counter to integrate in your HTML page. <a href="https://mmagna31-counter.netlify.app/">View Demo</a>

 ## About The Project